+In this article, we will cover vegan calcium sources.
 As a vegan, you are always on the lookout for alternative sources of essential nutrients that are usually found in animal-based foods.
-Calcium is one of the vital minerals that vegans need to pay extra attention to, as it plays a crucial role in maintaining strong bones and preventing osteoporosis.
+Calcium is one of the vital minerals that vegans need to pay extra attention to.
+As it plays a crucial role in maintaining strong bones and preventing osteoporosis.

 But don’t worry, there are plenty of plant-based options that are rich in calcium and can be easily incorporated into your diet.
 In this blog post, we’ll take a look at the top vegan calcium sources that are delicious, accessible, and will leave your bones feeling strong and healthy.